stackxp/copyparty-wget/README.md

 - multiple downloads at the same time
 - progress indicator
 - hidden from users that don't have write permissions
+- provides wget error logs when download fails

-## TODOs
+### TODOs

-- provide error logs when wget crashes
+- [x] provide error logs when wget crashes
-- upgrade to an up2k-like progress bar
+- [ ] upgrade to an up2k-like progress bar